Facico/Chinese-Vicuna/README.md

   - DATA_PATH，fill in the corresponding data location in the format of json
   - OUTPUT_PATH，fill in the relative path to save the model
   - MODEL_PATH，path of LLM
-  - wandb：This is a training visualization tool that is not turned on by default in the script, and can be turned on by adding "--wandb" to the script
+  - wandb: This is a training visualization tool that is not turned on by default in the script, and can be turned on by adding "--wandb" to the script

 **Single-gpu Training**